rust-lang/rust/src/doc/book/references-and-borrowing.md

 this is because `y` is a `&mut` reference.
 You'll also need to use them for accessing the contents of a reference as well.

-Otherwise, `&mut` references are just like references.
+Otherwise, `&mut` references are like references.
 There _is_ a large difference between the two, and how they interact, though.
 You can tell something is fishy in the above example, because we need that extra scope, with the `{` and `}`.
 If we remove them, we get an error: